mcastellin/udacity-cloud-devops-capstone/README.md

 ### Static code analysis

 The first phase of the pipeline consists in performing a static code analysis for all the project files.
-The validation is performed for all commits push performed in this GitHub repository.
+The validation is performed for all commits push into this GitHub repository.
 All static analysis steps of the pipeline must pass or otherwise the build fails.
 See example:

 ![static analysis](img/static_analysis.png)